Electronic structure and quantum transport in twisted bilayer graphene with resonant scatterers: Tight-Binding Model

-Where $S$ is area of unit cell, $\vec{\Delta}$ is translation between the two layers.
-However this translation of the two layers just translate the overall Moir\'{e} pattern and can be set to zero without loss of generality.
+$S$ is the area of the unit cell, $\vec{\Delta}$ is the translation between the two layers.
+However this translation of the two layers just translates the overall Moir\'{e} pattern and can be set to zero without loss of generality.